Residence Yasushi

 Japan’s onsen (thermal hot spring) tradition dates back thousands of years.
 Since the Edo Period, Nozawaonsen has been renowned for its thermal baths.
 Both a luxury and daily necessity, local hot springs serve the villagers as baths as well as sources of hot water for cooking.

 Our private thermal onsen baths are fed with the highly valued Shinyu waters.
 The prized milky hues of the water evolve depending on the season and are known locally as ‘five colours water”.
-Our onsen waters are rich in various minerals, abundant with the highly sought-after floating yunohana (mineral water flowers), and especially beneficial to our overall well-being and health.
+Our onsen waters are rich in various minerals, abundent with the highly sought-after floating yunohana (mineral water flowers), and especially beneficial to our overall well-being and health.
 Shinyu waters are recommended for skin and other conditions.

 Our onsens are available for private use.
 Reservations can be made at the front desk.